My Ultimate Guide To Thrifting: Tips & Tricks For Scoring Beautiful Second Hand Home Decor

 9. If the answer is YES to 6, 7, or 8, I then ask myself “WILL I ACTUALLY DO THAT!?”

-I won’t lie, it takes A LOT of very honest soul searching to answer some of those questions and there are times when it is physically painful to walk away from an item, but you have to learn to trust yourself and the process you create if you want to do this more often.
+I won’t lie, it takes A LOT of very honest soul searching to answer some of those questions and there are times when it is physically painful to walk away from an item.
+But you have to learn to trust yourself and the rules you lay out if you want to become a pro at thrifting for home decor.

 Haggling